 The back is locked in place by a clasp that snaps into place to prevent accidental opening of the back.
 It's different from other cameras that require the photographer to pull up on the rewind crank.
 It seems to be secure, although I wonder when the clasp will accidentally catch on a piece of clothing and ... oops.

 There is a small window on the left side of the back door to allow the photographer to see what kind of film is loaded.
 It's a nice touch for a camera from 1980 when this feature wasn't in wide use.
-Or maybe in use at all.
-I'll need to check on that.

-Like nearly all European cameras (including those made in Singapore), it doesn't use light-blocking foam.
+Like nearly all European cameras (including those made for Rollei in Singapore), it doesn't use light-blocking foam.
 That means that getting this camera into shooting shape was limited to a thorough cleaning of the body and careful cleaning of the optics plus a new battery to see that all systems were go.
 That was it.

 About that flap, revisited

-To advance the film to the next frame, depress the flap twice, remembering to push it flush against the body.
+To advance the film to the next frame, depress the flap twice, remembering to push it flat against the body.
 After taking a photo, repeat the procedure.
 When you're ready to retract the lens for storage, depress the small orange button on the end of the flap while pressing the flap.
 It's easier than it sounds.
 Pushing the small square button moves a small arm under the flap, which engages the gearing to retract the lens.
 The mechanism under the multipurpose front panel seems a bit complex -- a bit too much for my taste.
 I wouldn't handle this camera too roughly.

 The front of the body has a diamond pattern, as does the multipurpose panel, to give your fingers something to grip, and it's quite effective.
 The owner's manual mentions that you can use your body to brace the camera if you need to advance the film using just one hand.
 It specifically mentions if you are piloting a glider!